 (This course is also offered to non-BA students for inter-Faculty broadening purposes.)

 This course includes an introduction to general phonetics, a survey of the history of Chinese phonology, and an introduction to 'rhyme books' and 'rhyme tables'.
-Assessment: 40% coursework, 60% examination.

 CHIN2140.
 Modern Chinese language I (6 credits)